 13.4.7 Receptor magnitude has been defined with consideration to the spatial extent, duration, frequency and severity of the effect.
-Impact magnitude is defined in Table 13.5Error!
-Reference source not found.
+Impact magnitude is defined in Table 13-5 (note that some effects are adverse while others may be beneficial).